HarjjotSinghh/openwave/subnet/README.md

-# Next.js Avalanche Subnet Integration
+# Next.js Flow Subnet Integration

-This project demonstrates how to create and manage an Avalanche subnet using a Next.js application.
-It provides a user-friendly interface for interacting with the Avalanche network, allowing users to create subnets and blockchains seamlessly.
+This project demonstrates how to create and manage an Flow subnet using a Next.js application.
+It provides a user-friendly interface for interacting with the Flow network, allowing users to create subnets and blockchains seamlessly.

 ## Project Structure

 The project is organized as follows:

 ```
-nextjs-avalanche-subnet
+nextjs-Flow-subnet
 ├── src
 │   ├── app
 │   │   ├── layout.tsx          # Layout component for the application
 │   │   ├── page.tsx            # Main entry point for the application
 │   │   └── api
-│   │       └── avalanche
+│   │       └── Flow
 │   │           ├── createSubnet.route.ts  # API route for creating a subnet
 │   │           └── createChain.route.ts   # API route for creating a blockchain
 │   ├── components
 │   │   ├── WalletConnect.tsx   # Component for wallet connection
 │   │   └── SubnetDashboard.tsx  # Component for displaying subnet information
 │   ├── lib
-│   │   ├── avalanche
+│   │   ├── Flow
-│   │   │   ├── client.ts        # Avalanche client initialization
+│   │   │   ├── client.ts        # Flow client initialization
 │   │   │   └── txHelpers.ts     # Transaction helper functions
 │   │   └── hooks
 │   │       └── useWallet.ts     # Custom hook for wallet management